Lucifer8729/react-emoji-search-app/README.md

 <img src=https://user-images.githubusercontent.com/72292326/137153102-f6042da6-2e4e-4be2-992f-44c5458bea65.png />

 A simple emoji search app.
-You look up any emoji you and can copy it with a simple click and paste it anywhere.
+You can look up any emoji and you can copy it with a simple click and paste it anywhere.